Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 4. Invite a variety of opinions about a given subject

-This approach can not only help students learn, but it can also help them feel respected and listened to.
-That can make class exciting and encourage a passion for learning that continues throughout students’ lives.
+This approach can not only help students learn, but it can also help them feel respected, seen and heard.
+That can make class more exciting and encourage a passion for learning that continues throughout students’ lives.
+Ultimately, cognitivism helps educators incorporate strategies that align with how young people learn by being aware of the mental processes that need to take place for those “aha” moments to occur.